Source

 Access

-The commons holds a private preservation copy for citation verification — so that quotes cited here remain verifiable even when the original source goes offline.
+The commons holds a private preservation copy for citation verification — so that quotes cited here stay verifiable even if the hosted PDF moves or is withdrawn.
 The full PDF is not publicly redistributed from this site.
 The Sierra Club holds copyright and has not granted reuse permission.

 For reuse beyond fair-use citation, contact the Sierra Club directly via sierraclub.org/contact-us.